 It is right and just.

-THE SANCTUS AND BENEDICTUS:
+THE SANCTUS AND BENEDICTUS: Sung

-Heaven and earth, heaven and earth, are full of your glory,
+heaven and earth are full of your glory.

 Hosanna, hosanna, hosanna in the highest.

-The priest continues with the Eucharistic Prayer
+The Celebrant continues with the Eucharistic Prayer

-Let us proclaim the mystery of faith:
+The mystery of faith: Sung

-We proclaim your Death, O Lord, we proclaim your Death, O Lord
+We proclaim your Death, O Lord,

-The Priest continues until:
+The Celebrant continues until:

-… Through Him, and with Him, and in Him, Amen.
+… Through Him, and with Him, and in Him,

-O God almighty Father, in the unity of the Holy Spirit, Amen.
+O God almighty Father, in the unity of the Holy Spirit,

 all glory and honour is yours, for ever and ever.
 Amen.